delucks/pbnj/README.md

 ## Message objects

-pbjbt hands you a Message object as the only argument to your command functions.
+pbnj hands you a Message object as the only argument to your command functions.
 This is a message from an IRC channel or server the bot is a part of, and has a number of fields filled out that you can work with.

 Normal fields: